Key Points Contractors Should Know In Groves, Texas

 What happens if a contractor is not insured?

-Workers' compensation insurance is an important part of being a contractor.
-This protection ensures that you are taken care of in the case that something happens while working on someone else's property and they refuse to pay for your injury.
+Workers’ compensation insurance is an important part of being a contractor.
+This protection ensures you are covered if something happens while you are working on someone else’s property and they refuse to pay for your injuries.

 Without workers’ comp, any damages or injuries incurred during work will fall back onto the client as well – even if it was another party who caused them!